Thursday, November 7, 2024

 H&M Metal Processing in Akron ran the job.
 Their website has a good description of the process.

+I’m thrilled with this process.
 Aside from a fresh abrasive blast to remove the cold blue, I did zero prep work.
 This was a very last minute opportunity.

-Back to the Tech Force re-seal soon.
+Back to the QB78 re-seal real soon.